Have you ever thought about how to prepare for a financial crisis? If you’ve experienced one at some point in your life you probably have.

 In this article, we’re going to look at how to prepare for a financial crisis.
 We’ll look at the importance of being prepared for one and ways to get by.
 Those include using your liquid savings, preparing a budget and getting your side hustle on.

 The Importance of Being Prepared for a Financial Crisis

 Are you prepared for the next financial crisis?
 Few could have predicted the dot com bubble in 2001 and the financial crisis in 2007-2008.
 Likewise, few could have seen the Coronavirus pandemic coming in 2020.
 It just goes to show the importance of preparing ahead of time.
 The next financial crisis could get here with little warning.

 Economic crises bring all sorts of unfortunate side effects; mainly, high unemployment and a downturn in global financial markets.
 Although financial crises are stressful for everyone, if you are well-prepared you usually have less to worry about.
 Even if you do lose your job, you should have a sizable emergency fund waiting for you to cover your living expenses over the coming months.

-The government may have helped Canadian this time with the Coronavirus, but there’s no guarantee they’ll be there the next time.
-It’s important to look out for your own family’s wellbeing in case the government can’t.
+The government may have helped Canadians this time with the Coronavirus, but there’s no guarantee they’ll be there the next time.
+It’s important to look out for your own family’s well-being in case the government can’t.

 Use Your Liquid Savings First